ashraffyi/Data-Engineering-Capstone-Project/README.md

 | Connecticut    | US             | 2020/04/12 23:18 | 41.5978 | -72.7554  | 12035     | 554    |           | 11481  | 9    | 337.5604825   | 41220         | 1654                | 4.603240548    | 84000009 | USA  | 1156.148159  | 13.74324886          |
 | Delaware       | US             | 2020/04/12 23:18 | 39.3185 | -75.5071  | 1625      | 35     | 191       | 1590   | 10   | 166.8782169   | 11103         | 190                 | 2.153846154    | 84000010 | USA  | 1140.214672  | 11.69230769          |
 ### Step 3: Define the Data Model
+The database will use

 Hear are the summary of the steps we will take to ETL the data into redshift:
 - AWS CloudFormation to setup our infrastructure.
 - AWS CodePipeline to bring in data from [JHU COVID-19 git repo](https://github.com/CSSEGISandData/COVID-19)
 - AWS Data Exchange to subcribe to [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).